 - Multidimensional state filtering: dsprelated’s state space filter tutorial

-- Textbook: Signal Processing for Communications by Paolo Prandoni and Martin Vetterli is available online.
-Vetterli is good.
+- Textbook: Paolo Prandoni and Martin Vetterli, Signal Processing for Communications is available online.
+Vetterli is very smart at unexpected and enlightening perspectives; I’m a fan.

 - Textbook: Antoniou has been generally recommended if you want to get hands-on ASAP.
 (Anto05)